catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 </details>

 Postgraduate students pursuing practice-based environmental research felt uncertain about how to balance artistic practice with scientific rigour, and how to articulate the value of creative methods to sceptical academic audiences.
 Dr. Martinez initiated a quarterly "Art-Science Methods" seminar series, inviting established researchers working at disciplinary intersections to share their experiences and strategies.
 She organised eight seminars over two years, engaging 40+ students across five institutions.
 Students could attend virtually, making it accessible to those at institutions without strong art-science programs.
-Jamie Williams co-facilitated discussion sessions, bringing a near-peer perspective that helped students see viable career pathways.
+Jamie Williams co-facilitated discussion sessions, bringing a near-peer perspective that helped students identify viable career pathways.
 Post-seminar surveys showed 90% of participants felt "more confident articulating the value of creative research methods," and four students reported the series directly influenced their thesis methodologies.

 <details class="ocar-breakdown">